rgriff23/rgriff23.github.io/_posts/2017-05-11-primate-phylogeny-ggtree.md

 <img src="/assets/Rfigs/post_2017-05_ggtree_clades2-1.png" title="plot of chunk post_2017-05_ggtree_clades2" alt="plot of chunk post_2017-05_ggtree_clades2" style="display: block; margin: auto;" />

 Finally, we can label our clades with images.
-For an elegant look, we can import images from the phylopic.org database, which `ggtree` is designed to work with using the `phylopic` function.
+For an elegant look, import images from the phylopic.org database, which `ggtree` is designed to work with using the `phylopic` function.
 To annotate nodes with `phylopic`, first find the number of each node you want to annotate, then match each node with a link to an image on [phylopic.org](http://phylopic.org/).
 It is a bit strange, but to point to the images, you have to provide the 'phylopic_id' argument, which is the string of letters and numbers that comes after the `http://phylopic.org/image/` part of the url for the image you want.
 So for example, if I want to use the image of a chimpanzee at this url:

 `http://phylopic.org/image/f06b4dd0-094e-4f37-9105-25fdb4eb1b02/`

-Then the `phylopic_id` argument would be set equal to  `"f06b4dd0-094e-4f37-9105-25fdb4eb1b02"`.
+Then the `phylopic_id` argument would be set to  `"f06b4dd0-094e-4f37-9105-25fdb4eb1b02"`.

-Here are the subpaths images I want to use for the major primate superfamilies:
+Here are the subpaths to images I want to use for the major primate superfamilies:

 - Galagoidea (124): "7fb9bea8-e758-4986-afb2-95a2c3bf983d"
 - Lemuroidea (113): "bac25f49-97a4-4aec-beb6-f542158ebd23"